LukasMosser/neural_rock_typing/README.md

 To load a notebook for training a model in Google Colab, follow this link:
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/LukasMosser/neural_rock_typing/)

+Update: There seems to be an issue with colab crashing currently we recommend running ```train/train.py instead```

 We have made use of [Weights And Biases](https://wandb.ai) to organize all our ML experiments.
 The dashboard for all model training runs executed as a sweep can be found [here](https://wandb.ai/ccg/neural-rock-finak-2).